marysanford/policlim/README.md

 * TODO: `manifestoberta.ipynb`: Run `manifestoberta` model over quasi-sentences missing annotation codes.
 * TODO: PREDICTION PROCESSING/FINAL DATASET CURATION
 * `kw_utils.py`: Contains dictionaries and functions for target keywords translated into each language in the dataset
-* PLOTS CODE
+* TODO: PLOTS CODE
 ## Fine-tuned model
-**TODO**: The fine-tuned model itself will be made available on the Hugging Face library (or another public zip).
+TODO: The fine-tuned model itself will be made available on the Hugging Face library (or another public zip).

 ## Pre-trained XLM-RoBERTa